vanillaSlice/blog/content/post/seven-languages-in-seven-weeks.md

 1. The majority of people reading are likely to be well-versed in at least one of C#, Java or JavaScript.
 This could make a couple or more of the chapters redundant for a large part of the audience.
-2. Comparing C# and Java wouldn't be as interesting as comparing, say, Ruby and Erlang.
+2. Comparing C# and Java wouldn't be as interesting as comparing, say, Haskell and Ruby.
 The key here is being exposed to many languages that can differ from each other quite significantly.

 ## Who should read it?